safesoftware/fmeflow-cli/docs/fmeflow_license.md

 ### SEE ALSO

 * [fmeflow](fmeflow.md)	 - A command line interface for interacting with FME Flow.
-* [fmeflow license machinekey](fmeflow_license_machinekey.md)	 - Retrieves machine key of the machine running FME Server.
+* [fmeflow license machinekey](fmeflow_license_machinekey.md)	 - Retrieves machine key of the machine running FME Flow.
 * [fmeflow license refresh](fmeflow_license_refresh.md)	 - Refreshes the installed license file with a current license from Safe Software.
 * [fmeflow license request](fmeflow_license_request.md)	 - Request a license from the FME Server licensing server
 * [fmeflow license requestfile](fmeflow_license_requestfile.md)	 - Generates a JSON file for requesting a FME Server license file.